 On 20 February 2020, the Sydney Central City Planning Panel (SCCPP) approved 1262/2019/JP for a Concept Development Application for a residential flat building development comprising 228 apartments, basement car parking and associated landscaping.
 The development was supported with a Clause 4.6 written submission to vary the maximum height standard by 13.57%.
-The Council officer's report recommended the following conditions:
+The Council officer's report recommended the following conditions, noting the Communal Open Space condition was recommended by Council's Design Review Panel: